 Be motivated to act for World Environment Day

 Climate change is happening around the world and Singapore is not spared from its effects.

-We need to act now before it is too late, especially since Singapore is an island with low-lying shorelines, putting us at a higher risk of rising sea levels.
+This World Environment Day, we need to act now before it is too late – especially since Singapore is an island with low-lying shorelines, putting us at a higher risk of rising sea levels.

 For starters, a campaign that one can participate in is Youth for the Environment Day (YED), a platform to engage the youth to champion environmental ownership by leading, organising and participating in programmes to show their passion and commitment towards global and local environmental issues.
 Last year’s theme was “Towards Zero Waste”.

 Other stories you might like